-At UNL, I have taught several different courses, such as courses in Research Methods and the Sociology of Mental Health at both the graduate and undergraduate level.
-I have also developed a graduate seminar in Gender and the Workplace and an undergraduate course on the Social Psychology of Inequality.
+At UNL, I have taught Research Methods (SOCI 205, SOCI 863) and the Sociology of Mental Health (SOCI 443/843 and SOCI 903) courses at both the graduate and undergraduate level.
+At the undergraduate level, I have developed a course on the Social Psychology of Inequality (SOCI 341).

 Pritchard, Kayla and Christina Falci.
 2020.
 “Mental Health across Motherhood Status: An Examination of Mediating Factors” Journal of Family Issues 41(8):1083-1111. https://journals.sagepub.com/doi/10.1177/0192513X19885160

 Kim, Jae-Woo, Chaeyoon Lim and Christina Falci.
 2020.
 “Subjective Social Class, Perceived Quality of Social Relationships and Happiness: A Case of Mediation and Moderation across Gender.”
 International Sociology 35(3):312-335. https://journals.sagepub.com/doi/full/10.1177/0268580920906375

 Schwadel, Phil and Christina D. Falci.
 2012.
 “Interactive Effects of Church Attendance and Religious Tradition on Depressive Symptoms and Positive Affect” Mental Health and Society 2(1):21-34. https://journals.sagepub.com/doi/10.1177/2156869312442885

 Falci, Christina.
 2011.
 “Self-Esteem and Mastery Trajectories in High School by Socioeconomic Status and Gender.”
 Social Science Research 40:586-601. https://doi.org/10.1016/j.ssresearch.2010.12.013